openworm/sibernetic/README.md

 There is also a separate effort to port this code to Java, as part of the Geppetto simulation framework.

-This branch includes development on electrophysiology integration.
-It should currently be considered unstable.

 For record configuraton into file you need to run simulation with key -l_to - it create 3 new files at the folder ./buffers:
 - connection_buffers.txt - it need to store information about conection among of elastic partciles